nusofthq/avchat-documentation/index.md

 isHome: true
 ---
 <section class="bs-docs-section" markdown="1">
 <p class="lead">We've put all the AVChat documentation on GitHub to make it easy to change, track and accept changes from our users.
-If you feel something can be explained better or have anything to add feel free to send us a push request.</p>
+If you feel something can be explained better or have anything to add feel free to send us a pull request.</p>
 </section>
 <div class="col-md-6" role="main">
 <section class="bs-docs-section" markdown="1">